NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 > **_NOTE:_** `launch.sh` defaults to use `LlamaDecoderLayer` as the transformer layer class.
 If your model uses a different class, you can pass `--fsdp_transformer_layer_cls_to_wrap <your_layer_class>` to the `launch.sh` script.

+> **_NOTE:_** The script defaults to using FSDP1.
+To use FSDP2, pass "--use_fsdp2 True" to the `launch.sh` script.
+Note that FSDP2 is less stable than FSDP1 currently.
+Use it with caution.

 #### Results

 Here is an example result following the workflow above with slightly different hyper-parameters (We used an effective batch size of 128 by adjusting `--train_bs` and `--accum_steps` as per the available GPU memory).